firebase/firebase-unity-sdk/docs/readme.md

 ### Upcoming
 - Changes
     - Analytics: Renamed ParameterGroupId to ParameterGroupID, to be consistent with other similarly named variables.
+ParameterGroupId is considered deprecated, and will be removed in the future.
     - Analytics: Deprecated the Dispose functions, as they are no longer necessary for cleaning up memory.